pwccaa/spellbook-website/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
+Please open an issue or submit a pull request for any changes.

 ## License
 This project is licensed under the MIT License.